-Laboratory confirmation of malaria infection is an essential component of fever case management, and should be provided at all levels of health care to ensure correct patient management, and minimise the use and cost of anti-malarial treatment drugs.
+Laboratory confirmation of malaria infection is an essential component of fever case management, and should be provided at all levels of health care to ensure correct patient management, and minimize the use and cost of anti-malarial treatment drugs.
 The Global Technical Strategy for Malaria 2016–2030 was adopted by the World Health Assembly in May 2015 with the aim of achieving a malaria-free world by 2030.
-To achieve these goals countries must adopt policies and practices that improve the quality of laboratory confirmation of malaria diagnosis.
+To achieve these goals, countries must adopt policies and practices that improve the quality of laboratory confirmation of malaria diagnosis.
 This will retain the confidence of clinicians in laboratory results, leading to improved case management and appropriate use of antimalarial drugs.

-- To improve the quality of malaria microscopy and essential malaria diagnostic procedures, including use of malaria rapid diagnostic tests (RDT)
+- To improve the quality of malaria microscopy and essential malaria diagnostic procedures, including the use of malaria rapid diagnostic tests (RDT)

 - To ensure malaria diagnostic services are manned by competent and motivated staff.